-is a nonprofit organization that supports pediatric cancer patients by providing colorful
+is a nonprofit organization that supports pediatric cancer patients and those diagnosed with chronic/extended illnesses by providing colorful

-that replace the hospital gowns along with giving support to family members and hospital staff.
+that replace the hospital gown along with giving support to family members and hospital staff.

 WE DO IT